Healing with essential oil remedies is a most pleasant way to take advantage of the medicinal gifts the plant kingdom provides.

 For healing with plant oils, keep these important points in mind.

-The following essential oil remedies are commonly used favorites for a variety of wellness needs.
-They are readily available, very safe when used appropriately and and moderately priced.
+The following essential oil remedies are commonly used alone or in aromatherapy healing blends.
+They are favorites for a variety of wellness needs, and are readily available, very safe when used appropriately and and moderately priced.

 Lavender oil is probably the most known and loved of the essential oils, especially by women.
 You can use lavender without diluting it.